ahaldane/Mi3-GPU/README.md

 > Structural propensities of kinase family proteins from a Potts model of residue co-variation.
 > Protein Science, 25, 1378-1384.
 DOI: 10.1002/pro.2954.

 Licensed under GPLv3, see source for contact info.
+The branch `v1` represents the version used in the publication above.
+The branch `dev` is an updated version.

 Rough Usage Guide
 =================